Michael Hawley: Biography

 Hawley was born in November 1961 at Marine Corps Base Camp Pendleton, and grew up in New Providence, New Jersey.
 He graduated New Providence High School in 1979.
 As a teenager he had a job at Bell Labs in Murray Hill, working in the linguistics department.
 He did his undergraduate work at Yale University in the areas of music and computer science; he went on to do his doctoral work at the Massachusetts Institute of Technology (MIT).

+Hawley's audio and video projects at The Droid Works, an affiliate of Lucasfilm Ltd., are described in the book Programmers at Work, a collection of interviews published by Microsoft Press in 1986.

 In the early 1990s, while working at NeXT, he was key in the development of the world's first digital library, creating digital versions of Shakespeare and other classics.
 From 1993-2002, he was on the faculty at MIT as the Dreyfoos chair, and from there he became Director of Special Projects at MIT's Media Laboratory.
 Musical work from this period appeared on a CD, Computing Systems Usenix Music, distributed as a supplement to the journal Computing Systems.
 Michael's work and research have spanned the topics of psychology, computer music, digital video editing, human–computer interfaces, documentary photography, and more.